Josef212/JayEngine/README.md

     ·Download latest source code version and complie it by yourself.

 -How to use it:
-On the latest version of the engine all fbx on "Data/Assets/fbx/" are imported to own format (json, binaty meshes and dds), you can load the prefabs already imported to the scene.
+On the latest version of the engine all fbx on "Data/Assets/fbx/" are imported to own format (json, binary meshes and dds), you can load the prefabs already imported to the scene.
 Scene can be serielized into json.
 You can play and stop the engine.
-Camera can cul optimitzated by an octree.
+Camera can cull optimitzated by an octree.

 Resource management makes only load once any texture or mesh.